 - An annual report is compiled and shared with stakeholders in an easy to understand format

 The below questions are not mandatory, but Mark holders are encouraged to answer them where possible, to provide a fuller account of their social outcomes and the social value they create.

 5) How many people have benefitted from your actions?

-- 301 families attended a specialist service
+- 222 children attended a day care service

-- 123 children received a free lunch
+- 113 children received a nutritious free meal

 6) What examples can you provide of a typical service user experience, that helps illustrate the benefits they have experienced as a result of your actions?